What is the Catalyst Fund?

 Do I have to implement the idea?

-No. While proposals are to be implemented by the applicant and its partners, selected ideas will be implemented by LYRASIS staff.
-LYRASIS may elect to implement the idea directly, work with members to plan or test the idea, or contract with a third party to do initial research and/or testing.
-Your organization's participation in design and testing of your idea is completely optional and not a factor considered as part of the idea selection process.
+No. While proposals are to be implemented by the applicant and its partners, selected ideas will be implemented and maybe adapted slightly by Lyrasis staff for the benefit of the membership.
+Lyrasis may elect to implement the idea directly, work with additional members to plan or test the idea, or contract with a third party to do initial research and/or testing.
+Your organization's participation in design and testing of the idea submitted is completely optional and not a factor considered as part of the idea selection process.

 Libraries, archives, museums, and research organizations benefit by learning from new approaches and concepts developed and tested through the Catalyst Fund.
-The results of all Catalyst Fund projects are shared with the LYRASIS membership upon completion.
-Presentation materials from the Member Summit, final project reports, links to project websites and open-source code repositories are made freely available to disseminate results and provide models for local adaptation.
-Information about completed projects may be accessed from the main page.
+The results of all Catalyst Fund projects are shared with the Lyrasis membership upon completion.
+Final project reports, links to project websites and open-source code repositories are made freely available to disseminate results and provide models for local adaptation.
+Information about completed projects may be accessed here.